GEOS-DEV/GEOS/src/docs/sphinx/UserGuide/ExternalMesh.rst

 =================================

 Several blocks are involved to import an external mesh into GEOSX, defined in the XML input file.
-For more information on the organization of the XML input files, please see the related documentation page.
+For more information on the organization of the XML input files, please see the related documentation page here :
+:doc:`InputXML`.

 The Mesh block
 --------------